bookwyrm-social/bookwyrm/README.md

 And go to the app at `localhost:8000`

-For most testing, you'll want to use ngrok.
-Remember to set the DOMAIN in `.env` to your ngrok domain.

-### Docker
+#### With Docker
-You can also run the application in a docker container.
 You'll have to install the Docker and docker-compose:

 ```bash
 docker-compose build